Common Interview Mistakes (and How to Avoid Them)

 Not relating your skills and strengths to the requirements of the job.

-“One common mistake is overlooking how important it is to tie skills and strengths to the requirements the company is looking for,” says Barbara Rang, a FastForward Career Coach at Eastern Shore Community College.
+“One common mistake is overlooking how important it is to tie skills and strengths to the requirements the company is looking for,” said Barbara Rang, a FastForward Career Coach at Eastern Shore Community College.
 “Students need to not only answer the interview questions but to find ways they can use their own experiences and values to show the employer why they make a good fit.”
-For example, don’t just say you’re a certified welder.
-You should talk about how your training in shielded metal arc welding works well with the type of work you would be required to do on the job.

 Lacking confidence and being self-defeating.

 Are you looking to change your career?
 FastForward Career Coaches are trained to help you find the right career path for you (and can help you navigate the interview and job application process).
-Reach out using our contact form to start a conversation.